Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/02-Token-Work-Contract.md

 Between **NFT-DAO** and **QA-DAO**

-This contract is an not a legal document but an experimental test case of an **Inter-DAO agreement**.
+This Agreement is an not a legal document but an experimental test case of an **Inter-DAO agreement**.

 ## Scope